All there is to know about Acceptance and Commitment Therapy (ACT)

-Acceptance and Commitment Therapy (ACT) is a modern, evidence-based approach that supports people in building healthier, more fulfilling lives.
+Acceptance and Commitment Therapy or ACT for short is a modern, evidence-based approach that supports people in building healthier, more fulfilling lives.
 Instead of trying to eliminate difficult thoughts or emotions, ACT helps people relate to them differently.
 It’s not about fighting what’s inside, but about learning how to move forward even when discomfort is present.

 ACT is structured around some of these important core processes that work together to build what’s called psychological flexibility.
 This is the skill of staying open, aware, and engaged in actions that reflect what truly matters even when life gets challenging.